 When he was of age, Charley ran as far away from Sonoma as he could run—to Italy.
 There he lived with a family who grew Barolo grapes and he impressed them with his knowledge of wine.
 Charley was a sponge for knowledge, and given his environment, he quickly picked up on the farming, fermentation, and tasting aspects of wine.
 By the time he could legally drink, he had a very finely honed palate.

 He never got drunk—he wasn't that kind of teen, or drinker.
 Rather, he was an impresser—he liked to impress his friends with blindfold taste tests...being able to identify just about anything old and grapey.
-It's what the cool kids did in the Sonoma-Napa area.
-And most of them would spit the wine out when they were done with the Swirl.
+It's what the cool kids did in the Sonoma-Napa area, and most of them would spit the wine out when they were done with the Swirl.
 Go figure.

-It was 4:30 and he was already sniffing the cheese ricotta—it was the anchor taste in Grandma Mosticelli's kitchen.
+It was 4:30PM on a windy day about a year into Charley's career and he was already sniffing the ricotta—it was the anchor taste in Grandma Mosticelli's kitchen.
 It was that ricotta base that formed the soul of the wines that he would recommend that evening.

 For all his efforts, Charley received a range of tips from generous to non-existent.
 He received a smattering of compliments on his expertise and excellent recommendations, but also the usual looks of self-importance from people who were really not as important as they would like to believe.

 Ah well, comes with the territory.
 Few patrons are truly deserving of the wine Charley serves them, and, unlike the wine itself, most of them only get worse with age.